josephine-mckelvy/2020-Alamance-Youth-Connected/README.md

 # Getting Started--R Studio

 First time:
-1. Download R (e.g., http://archive.linux.duke.edu/cran/) and RStudio (https://rstudio.com/products/rstudio/download/#download).
-Open RStudio.
+1. Download & install R (e.g., http://archive.linux.duke.edu/cran/) and RStudio (https://rstudio.com/products/rstudio/download/#download).
-2. Create a new project (top right) > version control > GIT > https://github.com/ [owner name]/[repository name].git.
+2. Open RStudio.
+Create a new project (top right) > version control > GIT > https://github.com/ [owner name]/[repository name].git.
 This will create a local directory (i.e., a folder with the repository name in your Documents folder).
 3. Upload datasets and Markdown files there.
 Knitting the Markdown file will generate the visualizations, also saved in that local directory folder.
 4. Commit your changes: Git tab (top right) > select all those additions (A), add a commit message that summarizes what you're doing in this version, session, or draft > commit those changes > push those committed changes to GitHub (enter your GitHub username and password)

 Every time:
-1. Set your project (top right in RStudio).
+1. Open RStudio.
+Set your project (top right in RStudio).
 2. Pull any changes made in GitHub to your local directory.
 3. Commit any changes you  make (i.e., saving changes frequently) with a description.
 4. Push those committed changes to GitHub before you close out of RStudio.